 - 1 teaspoon salt , or to taste

 - Take semolina in bowl and add 1 cup hot boiling water, the semolina will puff up instantly.
 Stir and add more water as required.
 Puffed semilina should not be thick lump like but paste like.

-- Oil the rolling pin and board or the flat surface on which you intend to make roti.
+- Apply oil on the rolling pin and board or the flat surface on which you intend to make roti.

 - Divide dough two large portions.
 Make a big ball of each portion.

 - Place the griddle on the medium flame for heating.

 - From each ball with the help of rolling pin make a circular flat shape.
 Spread 1 teaspoon oil on it and dust it with whole wheat flour.
 Now roll the circular shape, like a paratha roll.
 Divide each roll in 9 equal portion.

 - Shape each portion in a round ball and then press the ball to make a flat circular disc.

 - Dust each circular disc with wheat flour, and make circular roti with rolling pin.
 Use more wheat flour if required.